 All Cell Phone Use: No state bans all cell phone use for all drivers, but 38 states and D.C. ban all cell phone use by novice drivers, and 20 states and D.C. prohibit it for school bus drivers.

 Text Messaging: Washington was the first state to pass a texting ban in 2007.
-Currently, 46 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.
-All but 5 have primary enforcement.
-Of the 4 states without an all driver texting ban:2 prohibit text messaging by novice drivers, 1 restricts school bus drivers from texting
+Currently, 47 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.
+All but 4 have primary enforcement.
+Of the 3 states without an all driver texting ban, 2 prohibit text messaging by novice drivers.

 Since novice and young drivers have the greatest crash rates, with motor vehicle crashes being the leading cause of death for young drivers, many states have a Graduated Driver Licensing (GDL) law with interim steps before full driving privileges are granted.
 The programs vary from state to state.
 Below are a few of the highlights: